Angular vs Vue: Which One to Choose in 2020

 Subsequent interaction relies on fully rendered client-side data.

-The effect of SSR is enhanced loading speeds that also boost SEO results as search engines have more information to crawl.
+The effect of SSR has enhanced loading speeds that also boost SEO results as search engines have more information to crawl.

 All that said, both Vue and Angular feature SSR.